Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

                // The imported value can be changed counter++;
                console.log(counter); // 4
-               If you access the value via the exports object, it is still copied once, on export:
+              /* If you access the value via the exports object, it is still copied once, on export:*/

                //------ main2.js ------
                var lib = require('./lib');